 - Gazi nightlife district

-- Well-lit main streets anywhere
+- Well-lit main streets in any central neighborhood

 Use caution:

-- Empty side streets
+- Empty side streets (just take the main road instead)

 - Areas around Omonia after 11 PM

-- Walking alone through parks
+- Walking alone through parks at night

 Tips: